c-bertran/42-exam-shell/README.md

 Eventually, `Examshell` will allow you to create your own exams and share them with other people.
 This feature should be available soon

 ## Disclaimer
-The exams available are based as closely as possible on the official exams, however there may be some differences.
+The exams available are based as closely as possible on the official exams at 42, however there may be some differences.
+If you find a significant difference, don't hesitate to open an issue.

 ## License
 	Examshell Copyright (C) 2021 - ...
 Clément Bertrand